A Guide by Trainee Instructors

 - It is just plain silly to spend 6 hours torturing one’s feet every day!

-A huge thanks to Daniel O’Dor, Audrey Chuang and Vita Kence (DTC Autumn Gap trainees) for writing this article.
+A huge thanks to Daniel O’Dor, Audrey Chuang and Vita Kence (Subzero Autumn Gap trainees) for writing this article.
 Guidance from Lee (Julen Sport Zermatt) and Federico Sollini.

 Edited by Caroline George